ibuildingsnl/qa-tools/README.md

   list                  Lists commands
-  self-update           Updates Ibuildings QA Tools to the latest version selfupdate            Updates Ibuildings QA Tools to the latest version configure:pre-commit  Configure the pre-commit hook for the Ibuildings QA Tools configure:pre-push    Configure up the pre-push hook for the Ibuildings QA Tools
+  self-update           Updates Ibuildings QA Tools to the latest version selfupdate            Updates Ibuildings QA Tools to the latest version
 ```

 ## Upgrading